 Anthony J. DeMaria

-1981 OSA President Anthony DeMaria was born Italy in 1931 and received his B.S. and Ph.D. in electrical engineering from the University of Connecticut in 1956 and 1965, respectively.
+1981 OSA President Anthony DeMaria was born Italy in 1931 and received his B.S. and Ph.D. in electrical engineering from the University of Connecticut, US, in 1956 and 1965, respectively.
 During his 50+ year career DeMaria earned his place among the leaders of the laser field with his demonstration of the first picosecond modelocked laser.
 His discoveries have influenced the study of atomic and molecular dynamics, nonlinear optics, and plasma physics.

 Before founding DEOS, DeMaria devoted 37 years to the Hamilton Standard (now Hamilton Sundstrand) division of United Technologies Corporation and to the United Technologies Research Center.

 In addition to membership in the National Academies of Engineering and Sciences, DeMaria is a co-founder, member and past president of the Connecticut Academy of Science & Engineering and the Connecticut Academy of Arts and Sciences.
 DeMaria holds 55 U.S. patents.
 He has lectured throughout the world and consulted for the U.S. Departments of Defense, Energy, and Commerce.

 DeMaria is a fellow of APS, IEEE, OSA, and SPIE.
 He is also a past president SPIE.
 He has received the IEEE Morris N. Liebmann Memorial Award, the Connecticut Medal of Technology, OSA’s Frederic Ives Medal and the University of Connecticut Distinguished Engineering Alumni Award.
 He is also a member of the University of Connecticut’s Academy of Distinguished Engineers.

 DeMaria served on OSA's Board in 1976-1977 and was elected Vice President in 1979.
 He subsequently served as President-Elect the following year and President in 1981, Past President in 1982.